FAQ About Adopting

 We want to adopt a Latino baby, can you help with that?

-What is the cost of the weekend orientation fee?
 When is the agency fee due?
 When would the monies for case expenses be due?
 When we are matched or before then?

-The weekend orientation fee of $299 is due at the time the orientation registration request form is returned.
 The initial agency fee (pre-adoption education/training fee) and a $3k escrow deposit is due within 10 (ten) days of the close of orientation.
 Each family receives a cost estimate at the time a match is presented, and must make any necessary deposits to maintain the escrow account at a $3k balance each month of the match.
 The post-adoption agency fee and any remaining case expenses due are paid at time of placement.
 (Note: all fees paid are nonrefundable, and escrow monies used for case expenses may be lost should a placement plan fail.)

 What does your African-American adoption fee schedule look like?